yqu1/os_proj4/README.txt

         do is run make.
 And to run you just need to run the program as you normally would but you have to provide a filename to your config file (EX: ./site-tester config.txt) but dont worry if you specify an invalid filename our program will tell you!
+(Please run make clean to clear out any previously generated csv files before running)

 Structs:
         Result: used to store info after searching for keyword on site